PLBY Group Inc. (PLBY) and the Battle of Fundamentals vs. Technicals

 PLBY’s Market Performance

-PLBY stocks went down by -6.66% for the week, with a monthly drop of -24.08% and a quarterly performance of -45.55%.
-The volatility ratio for the week stands at 7.39% while the volatility levels for the past 30 days are set at 7.32% for PLBY Group Inc..
-The simple moving average for the period of the last 20 days is -11.60% for PLBY stocks with a simple moving average of 11.38% for the last 200 days.
+PLBY stocks went up by 4.06% for the week, with a monthly drop of -16.93% and a quarterly performance of -36.21%.
+The volatility ratio for the week stands at 9.66% while the volatility levels for the past 30 days are set at 8.09% for PLBY Group Inc..
+The simple moving average for the period of the last 20 days is 2.64% for PLBY stocks with a simple moving average of 22.73% for the last 200 days.

 Analysts’ Opinion of PLBY